PeterNaydenov/dt-toolbox/README.md

 ## More
 Find more examples in `./test` folder.
 Almost 40 unit test are on your disposal.
 Find what is possible start experimenting with the library.

-Let me know what you think by using twitter tag #dt-toolbox.
+Let me know what you think by using twitter tag #dttoolbox.